-The Hawaiian and Pacific Collections' rare and archival materials are available Monday-Friday 9:30am-4:30pm during the Fall, Spring, and Summer semesters.
+The Hawaiian and Pacific Collections' rare and archival materials are available when our reading room is open.
+Click here to view our current hours.
 Access to some archival collections require 24-48 hours advanced notice.
 Prior librarian approval is needed if you plan to research an archival collection on a Sunday that we are open.
 During breaks and interim weeks, hours of availability may be different.
 Check the Hours and Contact Info webpage prior to your visit.

 - How can I access rare and archival materials?

 Rare materials need to be requested using the Library's discovery layer, OneSearch.
 Place requests no more than 1-3 days in advance prior to your visit since materials are held for only 3 days.
 Collection level records of archival materials are located in OneSearch or Voyager, but specific items from those archival collections need to be requested using the manuscript request form.
 To fill out the manuscript request form, you will need to use the finding aid for that collection to identify the specific items you want.
 If the finding aid is available online, it will be linked to the record.
 If the finding aid is not available online, you will need to view the print finding aid available at the Hawaiian and Pacific Collections reference desk.
 Once the manuscript request form is completed, email the form to email@example.com.
 A librarian will review the form and reach out to schedule a research visit.

 - How do I distinguish rare and archival materials in OneSearch?